AntoineParat/delicious/README.md

 -   Geocoding Addresses
 	 > Restaurants coordinates are getting from **Google Places API** and **Google Geocoding API**

--   Custom map and cursor
+-   Custom map and markers
+	> All restaurants are set on a bounded and centered Google  [map](https://foodelicious.herokuapp.com/carte).
+When the user clicks the marker, a custom info window appears.

 -   Search bar

+- Tags filtering

 -   Pagination